Batangan Peninsula: Operations Bold Mariner and Russell Beach

 The Marines conducted Operation Bold Mariner on the peninsula from 13 January to 7 February 1969.
 The Marine assault linked up with Operation Russell Beach conducted by the Americal Division's Task Force Cooksey, composed of elements of the 46th Infantry Regiment and 1st Cavalry Regiment and the ARVN 2nd Division to seal off the southern boundary.
 Due to constant US bombardment, civilians had lived primarily in bunkers and caves in the region.
 The Marines evacuated numerous civilians for screening, eventually totaling some 11,900 people.
 Following the conclusion of the assault phase, Operation Russell Beach continued with Marine combined action teams, the 46th Infantry Regiment and the ARVN 6th Regiment operating to cleanse the peninsula of VC and People's Army of Vietnam forces.
 The population was largely removed from the peninsula during the assault phase and a clear and search operation was followed by the construction of new roads and hamlets.
 The population was allowed to return in April 1969 together with South Vietnamese government institutions VC losses in Operation Russell Beach were 158 killed and 116 suspects detained and 55 individual and six crew-served weapons captured.
 U.S. losses were 56 killed.

 In March 1970, a patrol from the 1st Battalion, 6th Infantry Regiment walked into a minefield on the Peninsula.
-The battalion commander, LT COL Norman Schwarzkopf Jr. flew there in his command helicopter and walked into the minefield to rescue a wounded soldier.
+By his own account, the battalion commander, Lt Col Norman Schwarzkopf Jr., flew there in his command helicopter and walked into the minefield to rescue a wounded soldier.